zbyszeksmiechowicz/microgateway/kubernetes/README.md

 ### Configuration Change

-There can be cases when you have to modify your configuration files.
-For example you want to add a new policy to your service or change some existing configuration
+There can be cases when you need to modify your configuration files.
+For example you want to add a new policy sequence to your service or you change some existing parameters.

 Edgemicro Configurations are stored as a kuberentes secret object  called mgwsecret.